 17. Q is for Quarry

 After months of police investigation, the identity of Jane Doe is still unknown.
 She’s a young white woman, stabbed, hands bound with wire, throat slashed, discovered off California’s Highway 1 near a quarry.
 And 18 years later, her case remains open.

 The two men who found the body want one last attempt at solving it.
-Con Dolan, Kinsey’s grouchy cop buddy, is on medical leave, and Stacey Oliphant, his partner, is retired already.
+Con Dolan, Kinsey’s grouchy cop buddy, is on medical leave, and Stacey Oliphant, his partner, is enjoying retirement.
 So they need someone to do their legwork, and Kinsey is the logical one to turn to.
 Intrigued, Kinsey agrees to the job.

 But digging into the past can be an extremely hazardous occupation.
 What started as a search for Jane Doe’s identity soon turns into a deadly search for her killer.

 This Kinsey Millhone book is based on an actual unsolved 1969 homicide.
 Jane Doe’s body was exhumed in 2001 and a well-known forensic artist did the facial reconstruction featured at the end of Q Is for Quarry.
 The hope is that the photograph may trigger somebody’s memory somewhere to get a positive identification of the nameless Jane Doe.
 So far it hasn’t happened.